-PLAKE: “We’re about to release the rest of our projects and are planning that out right now.
-Probably going to be a single next month and a full EP in October.
+PLAKE: “We’re about to release the rest of our projects, and we are planning that out right now.
+There’s probably going to be a single next month and a full EP in October.
 The rest of the EP is more based on relationships with kind of the same sound as “Bleeding Out.”

 Check out this PLAKE playlist below for more!